 Our guide is meant to help.
 We cover the different kinds of gifted programs offered by private schools in Canada and discuss the many issues parents face when selecting a program.
 We then provide a comprehensive list of schools with gifted programs and tools for comparing those schools by their program offerings.

-Gifted kids can’t “make it on their own.”
+Gifted children can’t “make it on their own.”
 They can’t be treated like just any other student.
 If they aren’t properly challenged or stimulated, they often disengage from school.

 There are two main ways to support gifted students in the classroom.
-(1) Dedicated gifted environments are self-contained classes or schools where students learn alongside other gifted ones.
+(1) Dedicated gifted programs are self-contained classes or schools where students learn alongside other gifted ones.
 (2) In-class adaptations, on the other hand, enrich or accelerate studies in one or more subjects for an individual student.
-The adaptations can be offered in a regular class—alongside regular learners—or in a dedicated gifted environment.
+The adaptations can be offered in a regular class—alongside regular learners—or in a dedicated gifted program.

 The right kind of support will depend on a student’s learning abilities, social needs, and other factors.
-Often, students who are either exceptionally gifted, gifted in only one subject, or gifted in some subjects and weak in others will need some kind of in-class adaptation.
+Often, students who are either highly or profoundly gifted, gifted in only one subject, or gifted in some subjects and weak in others will need some kind of in-class adaptation.

 Public school boards are required by provincial law to support gifted students, although the boards can choose who qualifies for that support and what the support looks like.
 Private schools, on the other hand, are under no obligation to offer gifted programs.
 It’s up to parents to determine whether a school is capable of, or willing to, support gifted students.
 Many private schools don’t.
 But private schools that do have gifted programs can be ideal choices.